tonioloewald/bindinator.js/docs/angular.md

 - If you're not familiar with Angular, try to figure out what the rules are for the syntax allowed inside `" ... "`, or `{{ ... }}`, how `*ngFor` works, or what the semantics of `( ... )`, `[ ... ]`, and `[( ... )]`
   are.
 Why is it `trackFn` and `share()`?
-If you are, try to explain them simply.
+And, if you are familiar with Angular, please try to explain them simply.
 Then give that explanation to the Angular team... please!

 > **Note**: while I dislike the microDSLs that Angular proliferates
 > (e.g. in `ngFor` bodies, or pipes), it occurs to me that for nested lists, the
 > `ngFor="let foo of fooList"` syntax lets an inner element refer
 > to an ancestral property in a way that isn't as easy in `b8r`.
 (This
-> hasn't ever been a problem for me, or I'd have fixed it.)
+> hasn't ever been a problem for me, or I'd have fixed it, but it is
+> interesting.)
 >
-> Thinking about this did inspire me to finally implement implicit
+> Thinking about this did inspire me to finally implement *implicit
-> method bindings, so you can write `data-bind="path.to.method=path.to.value"`
+> method bindings*, so you can write
+> `data-bind="path.to.method=path.to.param1,path.to.param2"`
-> instead of `data-bind="method(path.to.method)=path.to.value"`.
+> instead of
+> `data-bind="method(path.to.method)=path.to.param1,path.to.param2"`.
 I think
 > this simplification makes method bindings much more "first class" and
 > eliminates any temptation I feel to add something like Angular's "pipes" or
 > complicate `b8r`'s bindings in any other way.